Shuvomoy/blog/_posts/2020-04-13-Knuth-on-work-habits-and-problem-solving-and-happiness.md

 ---
 layout: post
-title: Donald Knuth on his work habits and problem solving
+title: Donald Knuth on work habits, problem solving, and happiness
 categories: [non-technical]
 comments: true
 ---

-Recently, I came across an old interview of [Donald Knuth](https://en.wikipedia.org/wiki/Donald_Knuth) conducted in 1996, where he sheds light on his work habits and how he approaches problems.
-I really enjoyed reading the interview.
-In this blog, I am recording his thoughts on approaching a problem, organizing daily activities, and other research related things. <!-- more -->
+Recently, I came across a couple of old interviews of [Donald Knuth](https://en.wikipedia.org/wiki/Donald_Knuth) conducted in 1996, where he sheds light on his work habits, how he approaches problems, and his philosophy towards happiness.
+I really enjoyed reading the interviews.
+In this blog, I am recording his thoughts on approaching a problem, organizing daily activities, and the pursuit of happiness. <!-- more -->